sfu-mial/DermSynth3D/README.md

 A data generation pipeline for creating photorealistic _in-the-wild_  synthetic dermatalogical data with rich annotations such as semantic segmentation masks, depth maps, and bounding boxes for various skin analysis tasks.

 ![main pipeline](assets/pipeline.png)
+The figure shows the DermSynth3D computational pipeline where 2D segmented skin conditions are blended into the texture image of a 3D mesh on locations outside of the hair and clothing regions.
+After blending, 2D views of the mesh are rendered with a variety of camera viewpoints and lighting conditions and combined with background images to create a synthetic dermatology dataset.

 ## Motivation